farirpgs/fari-app/lib/srds/fate-core.md

 Here are some examples of adding a bonus to an action:

-{example}

-Arcane Expert.
+- Arcane Expert.
 Gain a +2 bonus to create an advantage using Lore, whenever the situation has specifically to do with the supernatural or occult.
-Lead in the Air.
+- Lead in the Air.
 You really like emptying magazines.
 Any time you’re using a fully automatic weapon and you succeed at a Shoot attack, you automatically create a Fair (+2) opposition against movement in that zone until your next turn, because of all the lead in the air.
 (Normally, you’d need to take a separate action to set up this kind of interference, but with the stunt, it’s free.)
-Child of the Court.
+- Child of the Court.
 Gain a +2 bonus to any attempt to overcome obstacles with Rapport when you’re at an aristocratic function, such as a royal ball.

-Players, when you’re building stunts that give an action bonus, look out for situations that seem like they’d only come up rarely in play.
+> Players, when you’re building stunts that give an action bonus, look out for situations that seem like they’d only come up rarely in play.
 Like, the Arcane Expert stunt above would be inappropriate if your game doesn’t deal with the supernatural a lot, and Child of the Court will be useless if your campaign doesn’t deal with the nobility on a fairly regular basis.
 If you don’t think you’ll use the stunt at least twice in most of your game sessions, change the condition associated with the bonus.
+>

-GMs, it’s on you to help the players make sure their stunts see use—look at the conditions they choose here as a “laundry list” of stuff that you want to trend toward in your sessions.
+> GMs, it’s on you to help the players make sure their stunts see use—look at the conditions they choose here as a “laundry list” of stuff that you want to trend toward in your sessions.

 #### Creating A Rules Exception